 Improvements in Access to Information Law

 On 9th June 2021, Peru’s Council of Ministers approved a bill creating a National Authority of Transparency, Access to Public Information and Protection of Personal Data.
 The bill introduces a series of amendments to the Law on Transparency and Access to Public Information (Law 27806) and the Law on Protection of Personal Data (Law 29733), which would improve the processing of requests for access to public information and reduce loopholes that have led to power abuses.
-The new authority would have the status of a specialised technical body, enhancing its autonomy and budgetary resources.
+The new authority, which would integrate the current oversight bodies on these matters, would have the status of a specialised technical body, enhancing its autonomy and budgetary resources.
 The project will be analysed by the country’s Congress.